Migration or redesign a website, why use an SEO rank tracking tool?

 Tracking positions: what volume to monitor?

-This depends on your website’ current SEO and the volume of keywords on which you already have very good positioning.
+This depends on your website’ current SEO and the volume of keywords on which you already have very good ranking.
 To check this, you can start by using a market analysis tool.

-If you have a large number keywords already well positioned, it is important to focus on the essential keywords of your business and generic keywords, without forgetting the traffic generator of keywords.
+If you have a large number keywords already well ranked, it is important to focus on the essential keywords of your business and generic keywords, without forgetting the traffic generator of keywords.

 For this myposeo offers synchronisation with Google Search Console and allows the keywords with clicks and impressions to be known: